Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/src/helpers/readme.md

 ### dateformat

 Formats a [date object] using the [dateformat] library.
-If no format is specified it will default to the built in `isoUtcDateTime` format.
+If no format is specified it will default to the `isoUtcDateTime` format.

 Example: